LHNCBC/lforms/next/README.md

   1. styles.css
   2. scripts.js
   3.a lhc-forms.[es5|es2015].js, or
-  3.b its indidiviual files:
+  3.b the indidiviual files:
      bruntime-[es5|es2015].js
      polyfills-[es5|es2015].js
      main-[es5|es2015].js
   ```
 * For none-Angular JavaScript project, including React, Vue projects, a copy of zone.min.js is required to be loaded before loading above js files.
+A copy of zone.min.js is in `/dist/webcomponent/assets/bin/zone.min.js`.